-All 1st year students can receive incoming mail in an assigned box in the Hedco Building mailroom.
-If a 1st year student does not have a campus or local mailing address, contact Morgan Nagatani (mnagatan@usc.edu) to begin the process of getting one assigned.
+All first-year students can receive incoming mail in an assigned box in the Hedco Building mailroom - contact NGP Administration to get one assigned.
 You can also place outgoing campus mail and stamped U.S. mail in the corresponding bins in the mailroom for pickup by Mailing Services.
 There are also mailboxes on campus and a FedEx location in the University Village.